zoranzaric/bup/Documentation/bup-index.md

     Implies `-p`.

 -s, --status
-:   prepend a status code (A, M, D, or space) before each
+:   prepend a status code (A, M, D, I, or space) before each
     filename.
 Implies `-p`.
-The codes mean, respectively, that a file is marked in the index as added, modified, deleted, or unchanged since the last backup.
+The codes mean, respectively, that a file is marked in the index as added, modified, deleted, ignored, or unchanged since the last backup.

 -H, --hash
 :   for each file printed, prepend the most recently